 - Leave the hospital even against the advice of your physician.

-- Know the name of the physician who has primary responsibility for coordinating your care and if Iberia Medical Center has relationships with outside parties that may influence your treatment and care.
+- Know the name of the physician who has primary responsibility for coordinating your care and if FM Medical Center has relationships with outside parties that may influence your treatment and care.

 - Be told of alternatives when hospital care is no longer appropriate.

 - Be informed by your physician of the continuing healthcare requirements following your discharge from the hospital.